opentelekomcloud-docs/elastic-cloud-server/umn/source/security/security_groups/overview.rst

 After a security group is created, you can add rules to the security group.
 A rule applies either to inbound traffic (ingress) or outbound traffic (egress).
 After ECSs are added to the security group, they are protected by the rules of that group.

 Each security group has default rules.
-For details, see :ref:`Default Security Group and Rules <en-us_topic_0140323154>`.
+For details, see :ref:`Default Security Groups and Rules <en-us_topic_0140323154>`.
 You can also customize security group rules.
 For details, see :ref:`Configuring Security Group Rules <en-us_topic_0030878383>`.

 Notes and Constraints
 ---------------------